Major Payne: Plot

 Major Benson Winifred Payne, a battle-hardened Force Recon Marine, Vietnam War and Persian Gulf veteran, returns from a successful drug raid in South America to find out that he has been passed over for promotion to Lieutenant Colonel.
 Payne receives an honorable discharge and tries to adjust to civilian life applying to become a police officer but ends up being arrested during the process.
 His former commander gets him out of jail and secures him a position back in the military.

-Payne is sent to Madison Preparatory School in Virginia and is given command of the JROTC students.
+Payne is sent to Madison Preparatory Academy in Virginia and is given command of the JROTC students.
 The cadets are a disorderly group of delinquents and outcasts who have placed last in the Virginia Military Games for eight straight years.
 Payne immediately takes a hard stance with the cadets and asserts his authority.
 He shaves the cadets bald and moves them out of their dorms and into a dilapidated barracks, excluding Tiger and Leland, the two youngest cadets who were relocated to the ROTC building.
 Payne's harsh punishments and lack of empathy for the cadets lead to friction with school counselor Emily Walburn, who tries to soften Payne's approach.

 Sickened with the training and encouraged by the rebellious leader Alex Stone, the cadets make several attempts to sabotage Payne and drive him out of the school, via laxative cupcake and attempting to frame him for pedophilia.
-The final scheme they attempt is hiring a biker to assault Payne, and even though he finds it difficult, he defeats the biker.
+The final scheme they attempt is hiring a biker to assault Payne, and after a brief confrontation, he defeats the biker.
 After Alex claims sole responsibility in order to save the other cadets, Payne demotes cadet Dotson and makes Alex the squad leader, recognizing his leadership and willingness to sacrifice for his team.
 Things come to a head, and Payne offers to quit if the cadets acquire the Military Games trophy from Wellington Academy.
 Dotson refuses to go on the mission, angry about the demotion and telling the cadets he’s contacted his father to have him transferred, and the boys refused to let Tiger tag along due to his youth and size.
 When the boys attempt to steal the trophy, Payne tips off the Wellington cadets, who drive the Madison cadets away.
 Meanwhile, Payne and Emily go out to dinner, dancing, and share a kiss after Payne gifts her a bullet taken from his heart.
 As Parents Day approaches, Payne defends Alex from his abusive drunken stepfather, earning his gratitude and respect.
 The cadets realize they must earn the trophy honestly, and practice diligently for the Military Games.
 They develop into a unified squad, and Payne tells them that they have graduated from the program and are fit to compete in the games.